Did you know you can now sign up for weekly-ish updates to our blog via email?

 So, while we’ve seen that email response and take rates are the lowest of all channels, we can confidently tell our marketing partners that offering bundling via email has a positive effect that is worth studying more and gathering more data.
 Since email tends to be a cheaper alternative to conventional in-home mails, and certainly cheaper than shuttling people into the park, the lower response rate needs to be weighed against channel cost.

-It’s worth noting that both the model with interactions and the hierarchical model predict essentially about the same probabilities for bundled sales via email or in the park.
-We can see from our plots that while the interactions model has more extreme estimates for intercept and interaction term, the hierarchical model constrains both the intercept for each channel and the varying slopes for each channel towards the group mean.
-So, while in the hierarchical model we estimate a lower slope for email (
+It’s worth noting that both the model with interactions and the multilevel model predict essentially about the same probabilities for bundled sales via email or in the park.
+We can see from our plots that while the interactions model has more extreme estimates for intercept and interaction term, the multilevel model constrains both the intercept for each channel and the varying slopes for each channel towards the group mean.
+So, while in the multilevel model we estimate a lower slope for email (

 2.63), we also estimate a slightly higher intercept for email (